CourseReps/ECEN452-SP18/Students/StevenYeh/Lab9/README.md

 The patch with width = 31.31 mm and height = 24.29 mm fabricated on FR4 using the copper tape has VSWR = 2.50.
 Then the original patch using the stub tuning method to do the impedance matching work.
 Finally, a VSWR of 1.29 is derived.<br>

-The measured results of the matched and unmatched are used to compare to the HFSS simulation results.
-The plot is provided below.<br>
+The measured results of the matched and unmatched are used to compare with the HFSS simulation data.
+The plot is provided below to make a comparison.<br>
 ![image](https://github.com/CourseReps/ECEN452-Spring2016/blob/master/Students/StevenYeh/Lab9/patch_vswr_comparison.png)<br><br>
 </b>